-Next, they drive to ALMA, the Atacama Large Millimeter/sub-millimeter Array.
-ALMA is a large interferometer, and will be composed initially of 66 high-precision antennas.
+Next, they drove to ALMA, the Atacama Large Millimeter/sub-millimeter Array.
+ALMA is a large interferometer, and is composed initially of 66 high-precision antennas.
 Located on the Chajnantor Plateau, 5000 metres above sea level in northern Chile, the individual antennas can combine to act together as a giant single telescope.

 Check the journey schedule

 Read more about the Expedition in the PDF brochure (26.7 MB)